YaolinGe/DashApp/README.md

 Temperature
 ```

+## How to set up Docker to deploy the app in the container
+- host needs to use `0.0.0.0` for the cloud setup, but it needs to be updated when launching in the local machine.

 ## Overview
 This application, built using Dash in Python, visualizes data from `.cut` files processed by the `CutFileParserCLI` tool.
 It offers interactive data visualization capabilities, enabling users to explore and analyze the extracted data efficiently.